Cover Crop Seeds | Calopogonium mucunoides (CM)

 USES

 Nitrogen fixation, erosion control, soil cover, green manure, and weed suppression.
 Established as a basin legume in coconut systems, Calopogonium mucunoides contributes 27.21 kg of biomass and 186.5 g of nitrogen per basin (Thomas & Shantaram, 1993) — and alongside Pueraria javanica, can substitute up to 30% of nitrogen fertiliser requirements in adult coconut.
+For optimal germination, consider using Seed Activator during planting.

 GROWTH HABIT